-- 4 Q. Coming back to the plan itself, can you summarize the structure of the program, - 5 specifically the role of the aggregation consultant and City officials? - 6 A. The Town Council has delegated its authority to the Town Manager for the management of - 7 the aggregation program.
-The Manager and staff as needed, shall meet regularly with the - 8 consultant to provide direct oversight and to evaluate the on-going performance of the program. - 9 The Manager will provide, no less than annually, a report to the Council as to the plan's - 10 performance along with any recommendations to amend the program.
-The Council will have the - sole authority to modify the plan.
-The aggregation consultant will be responsible for managing - the procurement process for choosing a supplier, developing and implementing a public - education plan, interacting with National Grid and monitoring the eventual supply contract.
+- 1 consultant to provide direct oversight and to evaluate the on-going performance of the program. - 2 The Administrator will provide, no less than annually, a report to the Council as to the plan's - 3 performance along with any recommendations to amend the program.
+The Council will have the - 4 sole authority to modify the plan.
+The aggregation consultant will be responsible for managing - 5 the procurement process for choosing a supplier, developing and implementing a public - 6 education plan, interacting with National Grid and monitoring the eventual supply contract.

-- 15 Q. Does that conclude your direct testimony? - 16 A. Yes.
+8 Q. Does that conclude your direct testimony?